NoumaanKaleem/Snake_Game/README.md

 # Snake_Game
-Just a simple snake game I made in my free time :)
+Snake game made with Python.

 Before running make sure you have curses installed.